 The AAP and Vitale caution that swim lessons don’t prevent children from drowning.
 An adult should always have their eyes on kids in the water, even shallow pools, and be within arm’s reach of young children or those who aren’t strong swimmers.

-Vitale also recommends that parents learn cardiopulmonary resuscitation, more commonly known as CPR, and offers these safety tips for parents who either have pools or visit them.
+Vitale also recommends that parents learn cardiopulmonary resuscitation, more commonly known as CPR, and offers these safety tips for parents with young children who have pools or visit them.

 “If your eyes aren’t on the child, and you don’t know where they’re at, check the pool first,” she said.
 Pool alarms are also good tools to notify you if a child goes outside near the pool.

-In general, as we open the pools and head to the beach, parents should always have an eye on children.
-Swimming lessons for kids are a great tool to help them get comfortable and understand basic survival skills, but even strong swimmers can still find themselves in trouble.
+Swimming lessons for kids are a great tool to help them get comfortable in the water and understand basic survival skills, but even strong swimmers can still find themselves in trouble.

 For more, visit the UPMC Children’s Hospital website.